UVIT/AstroSat observation of TW Hya: Results and Discussion

 \subsection{FUV spectrum of TW Hya}

-In the top panel of Figure \ref{UVSpec}, we have shown the FUV/UVIT spectrum of TW Hya.
+In the top panel of \autoref{UVSpec}, we have shown the FUV/UVIT spectrum of TW Hya.
 The spectrum clearly shows the detection of several strong lines such as O~{\sc i} $\lambda$1304, the Si~{\sc iv} $\lambda \lambda$1394/1408 doublet, the C~{\sc iv} $\lambda$1549 doublet, and the He~{\sc ii} $\lambda$1640.
-We have also compared the spectrum with low-resolution IUE spectra and high-resolution HST spectra obtained from the archive in the middle and bottom panel of Figure \ref{UVSpec}, respectively.
-Before comparing with the HST spectra, we degraded its spectral resolution to UVIT resolution.
+We have also compared the spectrum with low-resolution IUE spectra and high-resolution HST spectra obtained from the archive in the middle and bottom panels of Figure \ref{UVSpec}, respectively.
+Before comparing with the HST spectra, we degraded its spectral resolution to UVIT resolution using {\it coronagraph} package \citep{Robinson_2016_coronagraph, Lustig_2019_coronagraph}.
 The epochs of these observations are also mentioned in the figure.
-The FUV/UVIT spectrum matches well with both IUE and HST spectra in terms of line detection, however, due to relatively lower resolution \citep[$\sim$15 \AA; ][]{Dewangan} than IUE, the FUV/UVIT spectrum is unable to resolve the O~{\sc iii} emission.
+The FUV/UVIT spectrum matches well with both IUE and HST spectra in terms of line detection; however, due to relatively lower resolution \citep[$\sim$15 \AA; ][]{Dewangan} than IUE, the FUV/UVIT spectrum is unable to resolve the O~{\sc iii} emission.
 The multi-epoch spectra from both IUE and HST show the signature of variation in the continuum as well as line flux.
 The UVIT spectrum is found to match nicely with one of the epochs for both IUE and HST.
 Part of this variability could be attributed to the variable accretion rate.
 However, some of the variability could be due to uncertainty in the flux calibration.
-Multiple IUE observations of the same target showed that the flux at different epochs is within 10 \% \citep{Bohlin2018}.
-This is much larger than the offset seen between the two IUE epochs of TW Hya.
-For UVIT, the flux uncertainty is higher ($\sim$21-25\%).
-This uncertainty is still (factor of $\sim2$) smaller than the variation in IUE flux observed in the two epoch.
+Multiple IUE observations of a given target revealed that the continuum flux varies by up to 10\% across different epochs \citep{Bohlin2018}.
+The variability observed ($\sim$ factor of two) between the two IUE epochs of TW Hya surpasses the known flux offset.
+While UVIT exhibits higher flux uncertainty \citep[$\sim$21-25\%;][]{Dewangan}{}{}, it remains less than the flux variation observed between the two IUE epochs.
 This shows a clear signature of accretion variability of TW Hya and indicates that UVIT FUV spectra can be used to detect the variable accretion despite of relatively large uncertainty in continuum flux.
-In Table \ref{tableuv3}, we list the line fluxes from the TW Hya system for the three epochs.
-We measured line fluxes by subtracting the continuum estimated with a linear fit with wavelength and subsequently integrating the emission remaining in the line.
-The uncertainty in the line flux is computed based on the uncertainty in the flux.
+In Table \ref{table_line_flux}, we list the line fluxes (O~{\sc i}, C~{\sc iv}, and He~{\sc ii}) in TW Hya spectra for UVIT, IUE and HST observations.
+We determined line fluxes by deducting the continuum, estimated using a linear fit with wavelength, and then integrating the residual emission within the line.
+The uncertainties in the estimated line fluxes were computed by combining the observational errors in the spectra with the systematic uncertainties associated with the absolute flux calibration.
+We adopted calibration uncertainties of 25\% for UVIT, 10\% for IUE, and 5\% for HST.